groda/big_data/docker_for_beginners.md

 Alpine Linux (Alpine for short) is a minimal Linux image, designed to run from the computer's RAM.
 Its size is 5MB.

-This is off-topic for a beginner's tutorial, but you're interested in learning more about Alpine Linux you can read an interview with its creator (<a href="https://thenewstack.io/alpine-linux-heart-docker/" target="_blank">https://thenewstack.io/alpine-linux-heart-docker/</a>) or the Wikipedia entry for Alpine Linux (<a href="https://en.wikipedia.org/wiki/Alpine_Linux" target="_blank">https://en.wikipedia.org/wiki/Alpine_Linux</a>).
+This is off-topic for a beginner's tutorial, but if you're interested in learning more about Alpine Linux you can read an interview with its creator (<a href="https://thenewstack.io/alpine-linux-heart-docker/" target="_blank">https://thenewstack.io/alpine-linux-heart-docker/</a>) or the Wikipedia entry for Alpine Linux (<a href="https://en.wikipedia.org/wiki/Alpine_Linux" target="_blank">https://en.wikipedia.org/wiki/Alpine_Linux</a>).

 #### What is an image?